brimdata/zed/docs/language/overview.md

 ```
 yield {name,elem:this}
 ```
-for each sub-sequence of values derived from each outer input value.
+for each subsequence of values derived from each outer input value.
 In the example above, there are two input values:
 ```
 {s:"foo",a:[1,2]}